ron-cummins/Cisco/README.md

 # Cisco
 ====
-I Love to Geek Out
+I Love to Geek Out and Party